gmcastil/drl/verif/base_pkg/README.md

 ## Notes for Developers

-1. **Extensibility**:
-   - The `env_base` class is designed to be extended by environment-specific classes (e.g., `uart_env`, `codec_env`).
-   - Derived classes should define and manage their own components (e.g., drivers, monitors, scoreboards).
+1. The `env_base` class is designed to be extended by environment-specific classes (e.g., `uart_env`, `codec_env`).
+Derived classes should define and manage their own components (e.g., drivers, monitors, scoreboards).
-2. **Lifecycle Phase Usage**:
-   - Derived classes are responsible for implementing the lifecycle phases to instantiate, connect, and manage their sub-components.
+2. Derived classes are responsible for implementing the lifecycle phases to instantiate, connect, and manage their sub-components.
-3. **Hierarchical Management**:
-   - The `env_base` class inherits child management functionality from `component_base`, allowing derived environments to register sub-components dynamically using `add_child`.
+3. The `env_base` class inherits child management functionality from `component_base`, allowing derived environments to register sub-components dynamically using `add_child`.
+---